Inside: A yummy chocolate marshmallow candy treat!

 The coming few weeks will give us ample reason to indulge.
 Try these sweet and easy chocolate marshmallow cups for a homemade twist during treat season (you don’t even need an oven).
-The recipe makes just enough to bring for a classroom party, and is rich enough to keep your closest friends satisfied as you turn down the lights for a spooky movie night in.
+The recipe makes just enough to bring for a classroom party and is rich enough to keep your closest friends satisfied.

 Step two: Remove bowl from the saucepan and stir chocolate mixture about 15-20 seconds to release excess heat.
 With a small spoon, carefully fill the candy cups with about a tablespoon of chocolate.
 Using the spoon or a pastry brush, brush the chocolate from the bottom of each cup up the sides to completely cover the inside of the cup.
 Gently tap the sheet pan on the counter to level the chocolate.
 Place the cups in the fridge to allow the chocolate to harden, about 15 minutes.
 Set the remaining melted chocolate aside.

-Recipe and photography done in collaboration with Athena Plichta.
+Recipe and photography were done in collaboration with Athena Plichta.